dinhthehuy/Spacify-booking-app/README.md

 # Spacify

-An android prototype booking-app with the aim of improving UI's clarity.
+An Android prototype booking app with the aim of improving UI.

 ## Description

-Spacify is a prototype designed to implement new UI designs that help users navigate easier in a hotel-booking app.
-The prototype has basic functions such as creating account, manage user's information, book a hotel.
-The data used in this prototype are only fictional and all hotels don't refer to any real businesses.
+* Spacify is a prototype designed to implement new UI designs that help users navigate through the app easier.
+The prototype has basic functions such as creating account, manage user's information, book a hotel and saving hotels.
+* Tech stack: Java, Android Studio, Gradle, Firebase Authentication, SQLite Database
+* Note: The data used in this prototype are randomly generated and all hotels don't refer to any real businesses.

 ## Getting Started